Share this article:

 Suppose that you want to adopt a strategy to give you the best chance of seeing your favourite player in action.
 Let's choose reigning US Open champion, Emma Raducanu.

 To start with, your best chance of seeing any tennis at all, is to purchase a ticket in advance.
-To do so you can enter the Wimbledon Ballot, join the Wimbledon Queue or buy a Wimbledon Debenture Ticket.
+To do so you can enter the Wimbledon Ballot, join the Wimbledon Queue or buy a Wimbledon debenture ticket.

 The Public Ballot

 The Wimbledon Ballot usually opens in September, the year before the respective Tournament.
-Note that in 2022 there will not be a public Ballot as 2020 ballot winners have been rolled over to 2022, due to the pandemic.

 The Queue